Discover Rio: The Most Beautiful Beaches & Amazing Views

 Janeiro Hotel ⭐ 5-Star Hotel | 9.3/10 Guest Rating

 Tucked into the most exclusive and wealthy neighborhood, this sits right on the quiet shores of Leblon Beach.
 The property focuses on simple, natural luxury, using light wood accents with soft, relaxing tones.
-The atmosphere matches the neighborhood around it, offering a very personal boutique experience.
+The setting matches the neighborhood around it, offering a very personal boutique experience.
 The hotel’s quiet rooftop pool serves as a peaceful escape, offering great sunset views over the ocean and the nearby mountains.
-So, it’s ideal for guests who want upscale comfort away from tourist crowds.
+So, it's ideal for guests who want upscale comfort away from tourist crowds.

 The luxury rooftop pool at Janeiro Hotel overlooking Leblon Beach in Rio de Janeiro